-Complaint [summarised]: The Complainant is concerned that statements made by the Advertiser about the safety and efficacy of the vaccine are false and unsubstantiated.
+Complaint [summarised]: The Complainant is concerned with the statement in the brochure, "The Pfizer vaccine has a good safety record and has proven to be effective after millions of doses have been administered worldwide."
 The Complainant states that "[n]one of those claims are made by the manufacturer".
-The manufacturer highlights "missing information" which point to unknown safety risks, therefore the Complainant believes that it is "grossly irresponsible to claim these inoculations are "safe".
+The Complainant says the manufacturer highlights "missing information" which indicates unknown safety risks, therefore the Complainant believes that it is "grossly irresponsible to claim these inoculations are "safe".
 The Complainant also states that this messaging is "fuelling an environment of hostility, contempt, abuse, and ridicule against uninoculated persons" by "relentlessly insinuating that uninoculated persons are a source of disease... are a threat to public and personal health and safety... are selfish, irresponsible..." etc.